 MVP or Minimum Viable Product seems to be one of those buzzwords that anyone who wants to be anyone in the modern business scene has to sprinkle into their vocabulary with careless ease.
 But using cryptic abbreviations isn’t necessarily the equivalent of expertise - often quite the opposite.
 So what is an MVP and how why should you start your digital journey from there?

-At Thorgate, we like to call it Minimum Viable Solution.
+At Thorgate, we like to call it even more broadly - Minimum Viable Solution.
 As the main goal of MVP (or MVS) is to find out what works, the solution may consist of a combination of different digital products.
 As you can see - both minimality and viability are still the core terms of this concept.

 Everyone should start with an MVP

 MVPs are not only for startups - it’s for anyone who wants to go digital.
 This includes traditional manufacturing companies (industry 4.0), banks (Python in fintech), and even public sector organisations.
 We must admit, for the latter, it might not be ideally suited due to bureaucratic procurement and budget rules.
 Still, we find that the public sector has a lot to learn and benefit from agile software development / MVP approach.

 The main reason to start with an MVP is of course money.
 This agile process keeps you from wasting money on pointless development and helps you learn by doing.
 If you’re not exactly and entirely sure what you need, start small.

 It’s also a great way to test out your development partner.
 Having good chemistry, collaboration and matching vision play an important role in the development project’s success.
 With so many IT-companies out there, if you don’t have a long term trusted partner (or if this is your first project ever), it’s better not to commit right away.

 MVP is the cheapest functional option that gets a solution up and running.
 If you’re not sure if the people would use it or how exactly would they use it, you can test a hypothesis in the cheapest way possible.